AzizFaraj/ICS344Project/README.md

 # ICS344Project
-The project of the course ICS344 (Infomation Security) in KFUPM.
+The project of the course ICS344 (Infomation Security) for Term 242 in KFUPM.
+The project is to attack a Metasploitable 3 virtual machine using a Kali Linux virtual machine by exploiting a specific vulnerable service, visualize the attack and logs, then propose a defense mechanism to prevent compromising from attackers.

 # Group Number: 7